anyav77/e2/peer-review.md

 No.

 ### List any/all built-in PHP methods used with a brief summary of what the method does

-session_start - Start new or resume existing session array - create an array, for example
+array - create an array, for example
 ```php
 $moves = [